- Lodging a Building Application

 Use this link to view Council's Fees and Charges 2019/2020

 Once a Development Application for Building Work has been lodged with Council it will be given a Development Application (DA) number.
 When the application is considered properly made, the assessment of the application can commence and it is carried out in accordance with the Development Assessment Rules.

-The relevant period for the development approval (building works) is two years, starting the day the approval is granted or takes effect (or six months for re-roof & swimming pool applications).
+The currency period for the development approval (building works) is two years, starting the day the approval is granted or takes effect (or six months for re-roof, demolition and swimming pool applications).

-If, after this time you are yet to complete the building work, either the owner or applicant may request an extension of the currency period, provided such a request is made before the development approval lapses.
-If you wish to request an extension of the currency period for your Development Application for Building Work please complete the Request for Extension to the Currency Period Form and submit to Council along with the applicable fee.
+If, after this time you are yet to complete the building work, either the owner or applicant may request an extension to the currency period, provided such a request is made before the development approval lapses.
+If you wish to request an extension to the currency period for your Development Application for Building Work please complete the Request for Extension to the Currency Period Form and submit to Council along with the applicable fee.
 Your request will be passed on to management and a decision made in due course.

 Prior to your permit lapsing, a Form 57 (reminder notice for the lapsing of an approval) will be issued.
 If you receive a Form 57 and the works have been completed, please contact Council's Building Services team to arrange for a final inspection to be carried out before the lapsing date.

-Please note, a garbage service will be established on the property upon the issue of a Compliance Certificate for plumbing and drainage work associated with a residential use.
+Please note, a garbage service will be established on the property upon the issue of a Final Inspection Certificate for plumbing and drainage work associated with a residential use.
 Wheelie bins will automatically be ordered and delivered to site.

 Council has engaged a licenced building surveyor, Stephen Toolen, to provide a building certification service on behalf of the Council.
 Mr Toolen works out of both the Innisfail Shire Hall Office and the Tully Civic Centre.